brentini/realsizer/README.md

 ### Run "RealSizer.jsx" ###

+Before you run "RealSizer.jsx" script, must open at lest one document and select your target document, Make sure that the document size or content size is match your screen size of device.

 Double click this file,
 or choose File > Scripts > Browse and navigate to this file.
 If your want to install script to PhotoShop menu,